ZSoulaimane/Bioinformatics/README.md

 ## files

-        - data_transformation_FTP to generate result using FTP as a source of data
-        - data_transformation to generate result using file downloaded as a source of data
+        data_transformation to generate result using file downloaded as a source of data

 ## libraries used